txl5858/convertToMp3/README.md

 **Coming soon:** To assign album art, simply save the album art as "folder.jpg" or "folder.png".
 I have included the code sited below and as a stand alone script that can be ran.

 This script uses a library called taglib.
-I had trouble finding this from his post (I dont know how to build the project and get the .dll) so I included a link to where I downloaded taglib
+I had trouble finding this from his post (I dont know how to build the project and get the .dll) so I included a link to where I downloaded taglib (It's also contained in this project's zip file).

 https://stuart-moore.com/using-powershell-add-images-mp3-files/
 https://web.archive.org/web/20151130093954/http://download.banshee.fm/taglib-sharp/2.1.0.0/taglib-sharp-2.1.0.0-windows.zip